top of page

 By 2030, 5.5 million people in the UK are expected to have diabetes.
 Can we help prevent the harm caused by diabetic retinopathy (a complication of diabetes), which can lead to sight loss?

-Researchers are working hard to reduce the harm caused by diabetic retinopathy through improved targeting of treatments and better diagnosis.
-They are using eye datasets to investigate the effectiveness of existing medication and the potential for developing new screening techniques using artificial intelligence.
-INSIGHT's large datasets could play an important role in this research.
+Researchers are working to reduce the harm caused by diabetic retinopathy through improved targeting of treatments and better diagnosis.
+INSIGHT's large datasets are playing an important role, as researchers investigate the effectiveness of existing medication and the potential for developing new screening techniques using artificial intelligence.

 Read about research at St George's (University of London) showing how artificial intelligence could help prevent sight loss in people with diabetes